MicroEJ/docs/ApplicationDeveloperGuide/gettingStartedApp.rst

 Run on the Hardware Device
 --------------------------

-To run the sample on the hardware device, open the run dialog (:guilabel:`Run` > :guilabel:`Run Configurations...`) and select the :guilabel:`MicroEJ Application` :guilabel:`HelloWorld Main` that is created by the previous chapter.
+- Open the run dialog (:guilabel:`Run` > :guilabel:`Run Configurations...`).

-- Open :guilabel:`Execution` tab.
+- Select the :guilabel:`MicroEJ Application` :guilabel:`HelloWorld Main` that is created by the previous chapter.

-   - Select :guilabel:`Execute on Device`
+- Open :guilabel:`Execution` tab and select :guilabel:`Execute on Device`

 .. figure:: images/basic-launcher.png
    :alt: Execution on Device